chrim05/z9/README.md

 * const can work as constexpr (called meta value) when the initializer is constexpr (a meta value)
 * compile time code execution
 * compile time code execution can work as small build script with simple cases
+* compile time type introspection + a little bit at runtime too, but limited